|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This bread freezes well, too.
-Try spreading cream cheese between two thin slices and freeze the "sandwiches" to enjoy later.
-Or spread the bread with orange cream cheese (see variations) or an orange-flavored butter.
+Not only is this bread delicious, but it also freezes well, too.
+Freeze the whole loaf or spread cream cheese between two thin slices and freeze the "sandwiches" to enjoy later.
+It's also delicious with orange cream cheese or orange-flavored butter.

 Gather the ingredients.

-Pour the boiling water over the chopped dates in a medium bowl; add the butter and set aside.
+In a medium bowl, pour the boiling water over the chopped dates.
+Add the butter and set aside.

-In another bowl, combine the flour, baking powder, and salt.
+In a separate bowl, combine the flour, baking powder, and salt.

-Add to the sugar mixture, alternating with the date and water mixture.
+Add the flour mixture to the sugar mixture, alternating with the date and water mixture.

 Pour into the loaf pan.

-- Make an easy cream cheese spread to complement the date bread.
-In a mixing bowl, beat 4 ounces of softened cream cheese with 1 1/2 teaspoons of finely grated orange zest, 3 tablespoons of confectioners' sugar, and a few drops of vanilla.
+- Make an easy cream cheese spread to complement the date bread: In a mixing bowl, beat 4 ounces of softened cream cheese with 1 1/2 teaspoons of finely grated orange zest, 3 tablespoons of confectioners' sugar, and a few drops of vanilla extract.

-- Sprinkle the quick bread batter with a cinnamon-sugar blend just before it goes into the oven.
+- Sprinkle the top of the bread with a cinnamon-sugar blend just before it goes into the oven.